ATO Tax Time Hitlist 2025: What the ATO Is Watching This Year

 - Declare every sale or transfer of assets

-- Apply the CGT discount only if you’ve held the asset for 12+ months
+- Apply the CGT discount only if you have held the asset for 12 months or more

-- Keep contracts, costs, and legal fees on file for every asset
+- Keep contracts, cost base records, and legal fees on file for every asset

-Trinity Tip: We apply CGT discounts and exemptions legally and help you maximise after-tax profits.
+We apply CGT discounts and exemptions correctly and help you maximise your after-tax position.

 - Late super payments

-- Paying super for employees incorrectly classified as contractors
+- Paying super for workers incorrectly classified as contractors

 - Missing Super Guarantee Charge (SGC) statements